 To encode to a stream using the C++ control class, simply create

-object on a stream object.
+the ASN1AVNEncodeBuffer object on a stream object.

-There are several OSRTOutputStream
+There are several OSRTOutputStream subclasses

 available.
-These include OSRTFileOutputStream
+These include OSRTFileOutputStream,

 Here is an illustration of encoding to a file stream: